She got her son back after suing the Trump administration

 "It's not fair for a mother," she said.
 "It's like they're putting a knife in your chest and killing you."

-Meija's case isn't the only lawsuit challenging the Trump administration's months-long practice of separating kids and parents at the border, but it appears to be the first filed by an individual since officials announced their controversial "zero tolerance" policy.
+Mejia's lawsuit isn't the only one challenging the Trump administration's months-long practice of separating kids and parents at the border, but it appears to be the first filed by an individual since officials announced their controversial "zero tolerance" policy.

 On Wednesday a group of detained immigrants filed a similar lawsuit asking a federal court to reunite them with their children.
 And the ACLU has filed a class action lawsuit over family separations.